How to Teach Young Children to Dribble a Basketball

 This has nothing to do with basketball and yet everything about building in the novelty and contrast behind the ball security you must help them understand.

-After children are posed and showing you their muscles, it is now time to create their Strong-Arm in step 3.
+After children are posed and showing you their muscles, it is now time to create their Strong-Arm and move onto step 3.

 Step 3 - Strong Arm

 Coach: Next show and tell children, "Make just one muscle with one arm."
-Then you will guide them in getting that arm to go from 90 degrees up and down to 90 degrees flat out in front of them.
-I have equated it to pounding your fist on a table but you can come up with your own fun example.
+You will show them how to bend their arm down 90 degrees to become flat out in front of them.

-Coach: Next you will tell children, that should still have their basketballs squeezed between their feet, "I am going to come around and check your Strong Arm."
-This requires tapping on top of each child's arm to make sure it doesn't drop.
-As you do say, "Yep, that is a Strong-Arm!
+Coach: With basketballs still squeezed between their feet, I will say, "I am going to come around and check your Strong Arm."
+This requires tapping the top of each child's arm to make sure it doesn't drop.
+As you do it say, "Yep, that is a Strong-Arm!
 Good Job!"

 Coach: Finally, have some fun with the children.
 Have one child push down on your arm.
-Let it fall or flop down in an exaggerated fashion and tell them, "Do you know what this is called?
+But let it fall or flop down...do so several times in an exaggerated fashion.
+Ask them, "Do you know what that kind of arm is called?
 A noodle arm."
-Ask them, "Do we want a Strong Arm or a noodle arm?"
+Ask them, "Do we want a Strong Arm or (flopping your arm) a noodle arm?"